-Arizona voters sue Maricopa County over 'Sharpiegate'
+Arizona voters sue Maricopa County over Sharpie use at polling sites, as officials say votes will count

-The suit claimed the use of Sharpie markers at polling locations caused their ballots to be canceled
+Secretary of state says ballots would be counted no matter what kind of pen was used

-Several voters in Maricopa County, the largest in Arizona, brought a lawsuit Wednesday against Democratic County Recorder Adrian Fontes, the county Board of Supervisors and others, complaining that the use of Sharpie permanent markers at some polling sites left ballots too damaged to be counted.
+Several voters in Maricopa County, the largest in Arizona, brought a lawsuit Wednesday against Democratic County Recorder Adrian Fontes, the county Board of Supervisors and others, claiming that the use of Sharpie permanent markers at some polling sites left ballots too damaged to be counted.

+After an investigation was opened into the matter by Republican Attorney General Mark Brnovich in Arizona, county and election officials have sought to reassure voters who may have used such a marker.

+Democratic Secretary of State Katie Hobbs, whose office oversees elections statewide, told Arizona's in-person voters that their regular ballot would be counted, no matter what kind of pen was used to fill it out.

 ARIZONA AG INVESTIGATES WHETHER SHARPIE USERS' BALLOTS WERE REJECTED IN BATTLEGROUND STATE

-Similar rumors about Sharpies or other writing tools and ballots have circulated across the country, including in the city of Chicago and the states of Michigan, Massachusetts, and Connecticut, according to Reuters.
+Rumors about Sharpies or other writing tools and ballots have circulated across the country, including in the city of Chicago and the states of Michigan, Massachusetts and Connecticut, according to Reuters.

-The outlet also reported Wednesday that a viral Facebook video shared by prominent Republicans had been labeled by the social media giant as "false information" and the hashtag #sharpiegate has since been blocked on the platform.
+Reuters reported Wednesday that a viral Facebook video shared by prominent Republicans had been labeled by the social media giant as "false information" and the hashtag #sharpiegate has since been blocked on the platform.

-After an investigation was opened into the matter by Republican Attorney General Mark Brnovich in Arizona, county and election officials quickly worked to counter the Sharpiegate narrative.

-Democratic Secretary of State Katie Hobbs -- whose office oversees elections statewide -- assured Arizona's in-person voters that their regular ballot would be counted, no matter what kind of pen was used to fill it out.

 Maricopa County officials had tweeted earlier that the markers are "not a problem for our tabulation equipment, and the offset columns on ballots ensure that bleed-through won’t impact [votes]."